As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 We're paying the mortgages.

-I can't I can't keep a three to this.
+I can't keep a faith to this.

 It's the rest of the bite.

-I met with a group of people today who are very responsible advocates for building decent affordable rental housing.
+I met with a group of people today who are very responsible advocates for building decent, affordable rental housing.

 Unbelievable.